Tyneside Tramways and Tramroads

 Comments

-This rather elaborate button has long been suspected to be an issue of The Tyneside Tramways and Tramroads Company.
-The sticking point however has always been the 4th 'T', which at best appeared to have been added solely to confer a pleasing symmetry on the monogram.
-I must confess to having been rather sceptical about this until I was recently shown a photograph of a TTT&TCo cap badge, which has the company title firmly prefixed with the word 'The' (see link)!
-This use of the word 'The' is really quite uncommon (for tramway and railway companies), so I'm left wondering if the prefix was indeed a deliberate contrivance to generate the fourth 'T' needed for a symmetrical monogram.
+This rather elaborate button has long been suspected to be an issue of The Tyneside Tramways and Tramroads Company, but has now been conclusively proven to be so by a TTT&TCo token, which not only has the full title, but also the identical monogram to that on the button.
+The use of the word 'The' is really quite uncommon (for tramway and railway companies), so I'm left wondering if the prefix was a deliberate contrivance to generate the fourth 'T' needed for a symmetrical monogram.
 Chicken and egg or egg and chicken - we'll probably never know!

 Although the BETCo eventually took a controlling interest in the TTTCo, this was not until 1936, well after the demise of the trams